ocurrent/ocaml-ci/doc/dev.md

 # Local development

-This document sets you up to use locally running instances of `ocaml-ci-service` and `ocaml-ci-web` to build an OCaml project that is in a repository owned by your GitHub user.
+This document sets you up to use local instances of `ocaml-ci-service` and `ocaml-ci-web` running in Docker containers to build an OCaml project that is in a repository owned by your GitHub user.

-### Setting up a GitHub App
+## Setting up a GitHub App

-Since `ocaml-ci` is a GitHub App, create a GitHub App ([settings/apps](https://github.com/settings/apps)) under your own user and point it to localhost via a webhook payload delivery service like [smee.io](https://smee.io).
+`ocaml-ci` uses the functionality of a GitHub App to interact with GitHub.
+To use `ocaml-ci` yourself you must create your own.
+You can create a GitHub App ([settings/apps](https://github.com/settings/apps)) under your own user and point it to localhost via a webhook payload delivery service like [smee.io](https://smee.io).

 To do this, follow the instructions in [Setting up your development environment to create a GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/setting-up-your-development-environment-to-create-a-github-app) but when it comes to setting permissions for your app, set the following as the "Repository permissions":